nixon-voxell/apu_final_year_project/methodology.typ

       data: image("assets/analysis/Picture5.png"),
       analysis: [
         The survey reveals that the performance of vector graphics in Unity and Unreal Engine varies across different rating categories.
-        In Unity, a majority of respondents rated the performance as _Moderate_, followed by _Good_.
+        In Unity, a majority of respondents rated the performance as _Good_, followed by _Moderate_.
         A smaller portion indicated _Very good_, while negative ratings (_Very bad_ and _Bad_) were minimal.
-        In contrast, Unreal Engine received higher positive feedback, with the majority rating the performance as _Good_ and a noticeable number choosing _Very good_.
+        In contrast, Unreal Engine received higher positive feedback, with the majority rating the performance as _Moderate_ and a noticeable number choosing _Good_ and _Very good_.
-        However, _Moderate_ ratings were slightly fewer compared to Unity, and negative ratings remained minimal for both engines.
+        However, negative ratings were slightly fewer compared to Unity.
         This distribution highlights that while both engines deliver adequate performance for vector graphics, Unreal Engine appears to have a stronger perception of positive performance among respondents.
       ],
     ),